Folkwise-io/spoc-evaluation-framework/README.md

     + [Common jobs given to this archetype that actually don't fit them](#common-jobs-given-to-this-archetype-that-actually-don-t-fit-them-15)

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Introduction

-Not a lot of companies know how to evaluate developers and other technical personnel.
-There are several superstitions and misconceptions, which make matters worse.
-We won't go into the details, but here are a few such myths:

-* Developers who type fast get more work done.
-* Hiring more developers gets the project done faster.
-* Developers are a commodity resource.
-* Education matters a lot.
-* Experience matters a lot.
-* All developers are expensive.
-* Expensive developers are good developers.
-* Consultants are a bad idea.
-* PHP/Perl/Python/JavaScript/Java/etc. developers are bad developers.
-* Developers who can do functional programming are great developers.
-* ...and the list goes on.

-In order to clear up the confusion, we're presenting here, in plain english, **the SPOC framework**, a system that works and is tried-and-tested.
-We use this system at [Mintbean](https://mintbean.io) to hire personnel for our clients and for ourselves.

-The SPOC framework was created by [Monarch Wadia](https://linkedin.com/in/monarchwadia) and draws on his professional experience as a software architect and business leader.

 ------